TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-maintenanceandcapacityplanning-worker-roles-not-ready-state.md

 8. If you find the above message, go to the "Network Security Group" blade, and select the "WorkersNsg" security group.
 9. Verify that the [post-deployment steps for NSG configuration](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-deploy?pivots=state-connected#post-deployment-steps) have been completed.
 These steps will walk you through configuration of an outbound security rule, to enable SMB traffic between the worker subnet and the file server.

+### Incorrect Windows Server image

+For deployment in a disconnected environment, you must use a Windows Server image that has .NET 3.5.1 SP1 activated.
+See [Download items from the Azure Marketplace](https://docs.microsoft.com/azure-stack/operator/azure-stack-app-service-before-you-get-started?pivots=state-disconnected) for details.

 ### Incorrect server password configuration

 If a password was specified incorrectly during install, you will need to proceed with opening a support case to get it resolved.

+### Other causes

+For all other causes, proceed with opening a support case to contact a support engineer for resolution.

 ## **Recommended Documents**